adaocoelho/the-frogger-episode/README.md

 # the-frogger-episode

 The Frogger Episode: "The Game" (From Seinfeld series) is my version of the 80's hit arcade game "Frogger".
-This project was developed for Ironhack WDBC.

 Play it here: https://adaocoelho.github.io/the-frogger-episode/

 Enjoy it!
-Lisbon, October 2020
+AC